mksunny1/apption/docs/api/action/functions/set.md

 If any array or object is of type [Lazy](../classes/Lazy.md), it is first resolved to obtain the array or object to work with.

-If the value to set is of type [Lazy](../classes/Lazy.md), its value method is called with the previous property values for each object to compute the new values to be set.
+If the value to set is of type [Lazy](../classes/Lazy.md), its value method is called with the property key and previous value for each object to compute the new value to be set.

 ## Parameters